 - Soil contaminated from leaded gasoline use and factory pollution

 - Imported toys with decals, imported crayons and painted metal toys.
 Consumer Product Safety Commissions recalled toys and other household products.
 Click on "Child Products" or "Toys."

 - Tamarind, chili powder, and chili coated candies from other countries.
-Listing and pictures of 2007 and 2008 recalled candies
+See list and pictures of recalled candies through November 2013.

 - Handmade or imported pottery and imported low cost dishes

 - Home remedies such as azarcon and greta.
 Also some ayurvedic medicine products such as spices, herbs, vitamins, proteins, minerals, and metails (e.g. mercury, lead, iron, zinc).
 FDA warning on Ayurvedic Productions

 - Occupational exposures